pktuser/minerset/README.md

 If you used SDN settings to install and compile your miner, this should work without edits.
 Otherwise the only edit you need to make is path/to/packetcrypt.

+Pull from github using 'git clone https://github.com/pktuser/minerset' and run using 'minerset/minerset.sh'

 Best of luck in your mining.